 - Lower monthly premiums: Vera Health offers plans with more affordable monthly premiums than many ACA major medical options.
 However, we keep premiums low by limiting the conditions we cover, including pre-existing conditions, and narrowing maximum benefit amounts.

-- Flexible term durations: Short-term health insurance plans offered through Vera are available for up to one year with the option to renew coverage up to three times, depending on the state in which your purchase your plan.
+- Flexible term durations: Short-term health insurance plans offered through Vera are available for up to one year with the option to renew coverage up to two times, depending on the state in which your purchase your plan.

 - Next-day coverage: Your short-term health benefits can start as soon as the day after you are approved for your plan.
 Waiting periods may apply for sickness benefits.